livewires/you-win/sheets/Jump.md

     var phone = new Phone
     ```

 Now we can use `phone.zAngle` to get the **angle** at which the phone is held.
-But we need a **difference in X**.
-Think back to the bullets from chapter two: to turn an angle into a difference in X, we use trig--specifically, `UW.sin`.
+But to move the player horizontally, we need a **difference in X**.

+Think back to the bullets from chapter two: to turn an angle into a difference in X, we use trigonometry: specifically, `UW.sin`.

   * Move the player horizontally when the phone is tilted.